MDLC01/brainzen/README.md

 ### Turing-completeness

 In its current state, Brainzen is *not* Turing-complete.
-Indeed, any given Brainzen program is a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
+Indeed, any given Brainzen program is a [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) (with a standard output).

 #### Proof

 For any given Brainzen program, the amount of cells the resulting Brainfuck program uses is bounded.
-This is because the size of all variables are known at compile time, and every possible execution flow is hard coded, so the compiler knows the exact size of the memory at any point in the program.
+This is because the size of all variables is known at compile time, and every possible execution flow is hard coded (meaning recursion is not possible), so the compiler knows the exact size (and layout) of the memory at any point in the program.

 ### Code examples